jonfernq/Learning/OperatingSystems/MemoryManagement/MemoryManagement2.md

 </blockquote>

-Another leading operating systems book seems to contradict this, declaring that combined 'paged segmentation' is the undeniable destiny of memory management:
+Another leading operating systems book seems to contradict this, declaring that combined a 'multi-level segment and page table' is the undeniable destiny of memory management:

 <blockquote>
 "A huge challenge to effective hardware address translation is the cumulative effect of